Adobe Photoshop Elements

 Summary

-Adobe Photoshop Elements is a powerful but easy-to-use photo editor intended for the amateur shutterbug who wants to quickly spruce up their photos and share them with the world.
-It offers plenty of guided editing tasks and helpful wizards to make even complex editing tasks a breeze for new users, and those who are a bit more experienced with photo editing will find all the tools they need for greater control in Expert mode.
+Adobe Photoshop Elements is a powerful but easy-to-use photo editor intended for the amateur shutterbug who wants to quickly polish up their photos and share them with the world.
+It offers plenty of automatic and guided editing options as well as step-by-step wizards to make complex editing tasks a breeze for new users, and those who are a bit more experienced with photo editing will find all the tools they need for precise editing control in Expert mode.

 Is Photoshop Elements any good?